awslabs/amazon-eks-serverless-drainer/README.md

 You may decrease the `desired capacity` of your autoscaling group for Amazon EKS nodegroup.
-Behind the scene, on instance termination from auoscaling group, the node will first enter the **Terminating:Wait** state and after a pre-defined graceful period of time(default: 10 seconds), **eks-lambda-drainer** will be invoked through the CloudWatch Event and perform `kubectl taint nodes` on the node and immediately put **CompleteLifecycleAction** back to the hook and the autoscaling group then move on to the **Terminaing:Proceed** phase to execute the last termination process.
+Behind the scene, on instance termination from auoscaling group, the node will first enter the **Terminating:Wait** state and after a pre-defined graceful period of time(default: 10 seconds), **eks-lambda-drainer** will be invoked through the CloudWatch Event and perform `kubectl drain` on the node and immediately put **CompleteLifecycleAction** back to the hook and the autoscaling group then move on to the **Terminaing:Proceed** phase to execute the last termination process.
 The Pods in the terminating node will be rescheduled to other node(s) before the termination
 Your service will have almost zero impact.